lamegaton/lamegaton.github.io/_posts/notebook/coffee/2024-04-22-50-places-to-visit-in-canada.md

    - Home to diverse plant and animal species due to its unique location at the transition between northern coniferous forest and southern deciduous forest.
 5. **Summary**: Algonquin Provincial Park is not only the oldest provincial park in Canada but also one of the most popular, due to its extensive size, variety of lakes and rivers, and its location near major urban centers like Toronto and Ottawa.

+**Note from son:**
+Algonquian peoples are group of North American Native.

 ### Auyuittuq National Park, Nunavut

 | Map           | Img |